-Be sure to review our Policies and Guidelines for Residential Living as well.
+Be sure to review our Policies and Guidelines as well.

 Alaska Pacific University offers residence hall accommodations in accordance with the guidelines set by the University.
 The University does not discriminate against any applicant on the basis of race, sex, color, disability, national origin, religion, creed, age, marital status, change in marital status, sexual preference, citizenship or authorized alien status, veteran or disabled veteran status or Vietnam veteran status or any other classification protected by law.